-What is the danger of a soporous condition?
+What is the danger of a soporous state?
 Soporous state: description, causes, duration

 • 5.
 Principles of modern classification of mental disorders.
-International classification of mental illness ICb-10.
+International classification of mental illnesses ICD-10.
 Principles of classifications.

 • 6.
 General patterns of the course of mental illness.
 Outcomes of mental illness.
 General patterns of dynamics and outcomes of mental disorders

 • 7.
-The concept of a personality defect.
+The concept of personality defect.
 The concept of simulation, dissimulation, anosognosia.

 • 8.
 Methods of examination and observation in psychiatric practice.

 • 9.
-Age features of the occurrence and course of mental illness.
+Age-related characteristics of the onset and course of mental illness.

 • 10.
 Psychopathology of perception.
 Illusions, senestopathies, hallucinations and pseudohallucinations.
-Sensory synthesis disorders and body schema disorders.
+Impaired sensory synthesis and body schema disorders.

 • 11.
 Psychopathology of thinking.
 Disorder of the course of the associative process.
-The concept of thinking
+Concept of thinking

 • 12.
 Qualitative disorders of the thinking process.
-Navyaschevye, overvalued, crazy ideas.
+Obsessive, overvalued, delusional ideas.

 • 13.
 Hallucinatory-delusional syndromes: paranoid, hallucinatory-paranoid, paraphrenic, hallucinatory.

 • 14.
-Quantitative and qualitative violations of the mnestic process.
-Korsakovsky syndrome.
+Quantitative and qualitative disturbances of the mnestic process.
+Korsakov's syndrome.

 • Symptoms of Korsakov's syndrome